americanexpress/jest-image-snapshot/README.md

   * By default we have set the threshold to 0.01, you can increase that value by passing a customDiffConfig as demonstrated below
 * `customSnapshotIdentifier`: A custom name to give this snapshot.
 If not provided one is computed automatically
 * `noColors`: (default `false`) Removes colouring from console output, useful if storing the results in a file
-* `cleanPassingDiffs`: (default `false`) By default both comparators output a diff image even if they pass.
-Setting to true will delete passing diff images

 ```javascript
   it('should demonstrate this matcher`s usage with a custom pixelmatch config', () => {